 The airspace is divided into elementary sectors, which are essential airspace elements that cannot be split into smaller units.
 During the day, two or more elementary sectors can be merged to form a large collapse sector and reduce the number of air traffic controllers needed.
 Splitting a collapse sector into its elementary sectors results in larger airspace capacity.
 In this work, we considered the dynamic nature of the elementary and collapse sectors while modeling the network.
 Information about the airspace sector's opening scheme can be obtained from the EUROCONTROL demand data repository (DDR2).
-It is worth noting that the flight path in DDR2 can be obtained as a set of elementary sectors.
-In this work, unless otherwise specified, the word "sector" will be used to refer to either an elementary or a collapse sector, as given in the opening scheme schedule.
+It is worth noting that the flight bSimilar to SAF-B but with a different price.